 One of my favourite things about Asian food is noodles.
 Pho, ramen, Udon, soba to name a few.

 As you just read in my story above, in Japan, slurping is considered polite.
 It’s also an indication that the food is good.
 You’ll look weirder for not slurping your noodles.
 Trust me.

 But be careful, slurping is not considered polite in all Asian cultures.
 In Thailand and in parts of China it is accepted to slurp but not really encouraged.
 Just know before you go.

 Filipinos, Cambodians, Koreans, Egyptians and Thais will all think this.
-But for Japanese, finishing ones plate and rice bowl signifies to the host that the meal is complete and that you appreciate the meal.
+For Japanese people, finishing ones plate and rice bowl signifies to the host that the meal is complete and that you appreciate the meal.
 When in doubt, observe what other people are doing.

 Have you ever gone to a fancy restaurant and weren’t sure which fork to use.
 Fear not.
 It’s the one furthest from your plate.

-Forks were initially viewed almost to a fault, excessively refined.
+during the renaissance period in Europe, there were no forks.
+The custom of using forks began in Italy but it took a while for it to catch on.
+Forks were initially viewed almost to a fault as excessively refined.
 In the case of men, it was even considered a sign of effeminacy.
-The custom of using forks began in Italy but it took a while for it to catch on.
-Even then, only wealthy could afford them throughout the 17th century.
+Even then, only the wealthy could afford them throughout the 17th century.

 Just like Americans and Canadians who don’t adhere to all their table manner rules, not all people in other countries adhere to their table manner rules 100%.